Jayz-lab/Jayz-lab/README.md

 😄 Pronouns: he/him

-👀 I’m interested in:
+👀 I’m passionate about:
-- Cybersecurity
 - Web Development
+-  Cybercurity

+and interested in:
 - Cloud
+- DevOps methodology

 🔭 I’m currently looking for a career as a Front-end Web Developer.